biocross/DisplayBuddyPages/docs/press-kit/README.txt

 - Control your monitor’s brightness & contrast directly from your Mac menu bar.
 - Control the volume for monitors with built-in speakers.
+- Support for Apple Silicon (M1) Macs using software emulation.
-- Effortlessly manage multiple displays with ease.
+- Effortlessly manage multiple displays with ease & even sync controls across them.
-- Save settings across multiple displays as Presets, and activate them later with a single click!
+- Save settings across displays as Presets, and activate them later with a single click!
 - Looks great in both Light & Dark modes.
-- Supports macOS 10.13+ (High Sierra)

 # Compatibility

 DisplayBuddy supports all Intel based Macs.
-M1 Macs are not supported (yet) due to unavailability of the required APIs from Apple.
-DisplayBuddy will be updated when support does become available.
+Apple Silicon (M1) Macs are also supported, with the exception of DDC/CI.
+Supports macOS 10.13+ (High Sierra)

 # Pricing

-Price: US $4.99
+Promotional Launch Price: US $4.99

+Full price: US $9.99

+7-day refund guarantee if it doesn’t work.

 # Review download + press license